suwakei/deno-zhconv/README.md

 /**
  * z2hAt returns string that converted from full-width to half-width.
  * Conversion string can be selected with the second argument.
- * @param str The input string.
+ * @param "str" The input string.
- * @param at Indices of characters to convert.
+ * @param "at" Indices of characters to convert.
  * @returns The converted string.
  */
 function Z2hAt(str: tring, at: number[]): string